hushmirror/docs/hush-lite-server.md

 ### Install & Setup your Linux server or VPS

 Install your preferred distro.
 In this example I am using a VPS running Ubuntu 20.04, so these instructions should be very similar for Debian-based distros.
+This setup requires a VPS with at least 2 vCPUs and 4GB of RAM to compile and run the software.

 ##### Pre Steps